sorrentinomars/Martina-Sorrentino-Master-Thesis/README.md

 1. Download the `.html` file from the `figures/` folder.
 2. Open the file locally in a web browser.

-The visualisations are interactive and allow zooming, hovering over topics, and exploring the embedding space.
 ## Requirements

 Install the required Python packages, after installing the requirements, download the spaCy language model: